TeamSHIRO/AKL/CONTRIBUTING.md

 6. **Tabs vs. Spaces:** Use spaces for indentation in files.
 Do not use tabs.
 See [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html) for more details.
 7. **Disable linting:** Always prefer `// NOLINTNEXTLINE(check-to-disable)` over `// NOLINT()` to disable linting for a specific line.
-  Always prefer explictly disabling a specific check over disabling all checks for a line. (`// NOLINTBEGIN` `// NOLINTEND` included and explict check disable also apply.)
+  Always prefer explicitly disabling a specific check over disabling all checks for a line. (`// NOLINTBEGIN` `// NOLINTEND` included and explict check disable also apply.)

 Clang-tidy does not automatically check and correct function names convention.
 Please ensure that all function names are adhering to the above conventions.